 Educators may register for no more than three (3) workshops per semester and may only make reservations for themselves.
 Educators must call the ERC at 228-688-3338 as soon as possible to cancel attendance.
 Failure to notify the ERC of a cancellation will affect educator's ability to participate in future workshops and programs.

-For security purposes, you may be required to check in at the reception center located at either the north or south gate upon arrival at Stennis Space Center.
+For workshops held at Stennis Space Center, for security purposes, you may be required to check in at the reception center located at either the north or south gate upon arrival at Stennis Space Center.
 You must be a US citizen with a valid photo ID.
 Please allow sufficient time for this process when you arrive..

 The use of cell phones is prohibited while driving on site at Stennis Space Center.

 Mississippi and Louisiana educators are able to renew their teaching certificates with CEU credits from approved workshops.
 Unless otherwise noted, educators will receive 0.5 CEU credits for each five-hour workshop conducted on site.
 You must be present for the full workshop to earn CEU credit.
 The ERC maintains all CEU records.
 The ERC issues a certificate of attendance when the educator completes a five-hour workshop.
 This certificate, along with any other CEU documentation, should then be mailed by the educator to the State Department of Education at the time of renewal.
 To obtain a copy of your CEU credits, a written request must be sent to the ERC.